SAP-samples/teched2023-IN264/exercises/ex2/README.md

     }	<br>
   <br>![](/exercises/ex2/images/GetInstance005.jpg) <br>
   <br>Click on Start New Instance and Clost button. <br>
-  f. <br>Click on "My Inbox" icon on the top right corner of the page.
-Tt will open "My Inbox" in a new tab.
+  f.
+Click on "My Inbox" icon on the top right corner of the page.
+It will open "My Inbox" in a new tab.
 Do not close the current Monitor window. <br>
   <br>![](/exercises/ex2/images/GetInstance006.jpg) <br><br>
   g.
 The task for approval is available in the My Inbox app.
 The details are available in the form. <br>
   <br>![](/exercises/ex2/images/GetInstance007.jpg) <br><br>